Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Catalonia is famous for its blend of Mediterranean flavors and Pyrenean influences -- sea and land.
 You’ll cook and eat dishes such as escalivada (roasted vegetables), ous ferrats amb bolets (fried eggs with wild mushrooms), and butifarra (a traditional pork sausage).
 We’ll explore coastal seafood dishes like suquet de peix (a Catalan fish stew) and rural staples of inland Catalonia, including artisanal cheeses and slow-cooked meats.
 You’ll also experience the daily tradition of pa amb tomàquet (tomato-rubbed bread with sea salt and olive oil), a quintessential Catalan experience.

 Wine plays an integral role in Catalonia’s culture, and on this trip you'll taste carefully curated selections and pairings with your meals, including sparkling Cava, but also complex reds.
 Cava is crafted primarily from three important grape varietals: macabeo, xarello, and parellada.
 The unique microclimate of Penedès, characterized by the moderating influence of the Montserrat mountain range and the terroir of calcareous clay, limestone, and sandy soils, create ideal conditions for these indigenous grapes.
 While we are not able to physically visit every wine region in Catalonia, we can certainly try as many as we can from other surrounding areas like Priorat, Empordà, Montsant, Terra Alta, and Pla de Bages and try other varietals like garnacha, cariñena (samsó), tempranillo (ull del lebre), sumoll, trepat, malvasia, and more.
-Whether you're a wine expert or a complete beginner, you'll learn a lot on this trip about sustainable viticulture and how to appreciate good wine.
+Whether you're a wine expert or a complete beginner, you'll learn a lot on this trip about sustainable viniculture and how to appreciate good wine.

 Thurs.
 November 6: Depart USA (or elsewhere) for Barcelona